mre/endler.dev/content/2021/oss-money/index.md

 This was Github, and I was a bit late to the game.
 I joined in January 2010, and by then, Github was already two years old, so my username was taken.
-I usually go by the handle `more` on platforms, and I noticed that this handle was not used by anyone, so I just sent a mail to support and asked if I could have it, and then I got an answer from this guy saying "go for it."
+I usually go by the handle `mre` on platforms, and I noticed that this handle was not used by anyone, so I just sent a mail to support and asked if I could have it, and then I got an answer from this guy saying "go for it."
 It was Chris Wanstrath, who goes by the handle defunct, and he's the former CEO of Github,